Personal Strengths List: 30 Examples for Job Interviews

 Employees who come to work with a positive attitude and who are ready to greet their co-workers and clients with a smile are a great asset to an organization.
 You can sell this intangible strength in your interview by talking about a situation in a past job where your positivity helped the team succeed or how it was able to benefit the organization in some way.

-Employers know that as the attitudes of their employees goes up, so does the team’s potential.
+Employers know that as the attitudes of their employees go up, so does the team’s potential.
 Also, they will know that your positive attitude can help you cope with stressful circumstances at work.

 8. Self-Discipline

 When you are self-disciplined, you have control over yourself and your actions.
-This is a valuable strength to a prospective employer because it means you follow through with your promises and decisions and therefore are able to achieve your goals and contribute toward the progress of the organization’s goals.
+This is a valuable strength to a prospective employer because it means you follow through with your promises and decisions, achieving your goals and contributing to the progress of the organization’s goals.

 Self-discipline also exhibits itself as inner strength, which helps you avoid procrastination or slacking on the job.